apache/arrow/cpp/README.md

 * Hadoop: `HADOOP_HOME` (only required for the HDFS I/O extensions)
 * jemalloc: `JEMALLOC_HOME` (only required for the jemalloc-based memory pool)

+### Building Python integration library

+The `arrow_python` shared library can be built by passing `-DARROW_PYTHON=on` to CMake.
+This must be installed or in your library load path to be able to build pyarrow, the Arrow Python bindings.

+The Python library must be built against the same Python version for which you are building pyarrow, e.g. Python 2.7 or Python 3.6.
+NumPy must also be installed.

 ### API documentation

 To generate the (html) API documentation, run the following command in the apidoc